gophergala2016/Gobots/README.md

 ## Stream of Consciousness Logs

+### Friday January 22, 2016 - 11:35 PM

+I fear that my only contribution for the night will be these README updates.
+My mind has turned to mush trying to separate wire formats from easyai formats from engine formats from storage formats.
+These are not the awful development practices that I have come to know and love, this is some serious software engineering.
+I spun my wheels first on trying to figure out what was going on so I could implement the game logic, then when that failed, I spun my wheels trying to implement the other end of the client-server stream.
+I'm not actually sure which one is the server and which one is the client, especially because Cap'n Proto throws in a `ServerToClient` method to make sure that I'm royally confused.
+I resolved to work on the frontend UI, for showing robots fighting, but then I didn't even know which of our four formats should be used with GopherJS.
+I'll look at this with a fresh set of eyes tomorrow after hopefully setting a deadlift PR in the morning and eating a hearty breakfast at my favorite café. -Brandon

+### Friday January 22, 2016 - 10:47 PM

+Dinner took longer than I expected, mainly because dinner turned into drinks, and we all know how that goes.
+In any case, I'm back at the wheel again, and I've spent the past 20 minutes looking over Ross's progress, which might as well be written in Brainfuck, because my feeble, non Cap'n Proto-oriented mind can't make heads or tails of it.
+More research is required. -Brandon

 ### Friday January 22, 2016 - 10:20 PM

 Done for the night.
 Added a tested `ToWire` method to `engine.Board`.